Prime XBT App

 Depending on the scenario, the benefits put options offer might be a better choice when looking to open a bearish position.

-When a trader enters a put option, it allows them to sell a specific number of the underlying asset within a specified timeframe and price.
-The holder of the put option even has the ability to sell the contract at an increased value before it expires.
+Put options also provide flexibility.
+Traders can sell a set number of the underlying asset within the agreed timeframe and price.
+Additionally, the holder can even sell the contract itself at an increased value before it expires, depending on market conditions.

-The logic is very simple.
-If you were trading Stock X and it dropped two dollars, you would hedge it with Stock Y, which would gain two dollars.
-Of course, you could also open a long and short trade on Stock X, but that would result in a zero-sum trade.
+For example, if you’re trading Stock X and it drops by $2, you could hedge your risk by pairing it with Stock Y, which might gain $2.
+Alternatively, you could open both long and short positions on Stock X, though this would result in a zero-sum trade.

 Examples